 CNC Machining Service

-Just upload your parts to the platform to get a CNC quote and lead time in seconds.
-Select the appropriate properties, including the material, surface roughness and general tolerances and the price for your custom CNC parts will be updated in real time.
+Just upload your 3D part files onto the platform and select the appropriate properties, including the material, surface roughness and general tolerances and the price and lead time for your custom CNC parts will be updated in real time.
+After confirming, we take care of the manufacturing side of things, including quality control and delivery.

 Get your CNC machining quote in seconds